openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 **Note:** As the API is introduced as `v1alpha1` via `TechPreview` this will not directly affect customer upgrades.
-The usage of `Node` annotations will not be a `v1` goal but this accommodation is intended to allow the maturity of `MachineConfigNode` before it is implemented.
+The usage of `Node` annotations will not be a `v1` goal for status reporting but this accommodation is intended to allow the maturity of `MachineConfigNode` before it is implemented.
 The goal is to use `MachineConfigNode` directly when it has graduated to `v1`.

 ### Risks and Mitigation